Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Communication Interfaces

 \section{Communication Interfaces}

 Regardless of the tool and the integrated \systemc{} kernel, peripherals pose one additional challenge.
 They are connected to the system with communication interfaces.
 This interaction introduces an additional layer of complexity to the verification.
 Symbolic values first have to pass through the interface logic before reaching any functionality.
 However, there is generally little correlation between the general, standardised communication, and the peripheral-specific functionality code.
 Therefore, verifying these two subtasks in a single test case can negatively impact the results for both.

-This effect can be observed most clearly for \gls{rtl} peripherals, which communicate over signals and ports as illustrated in \Cref{fig:crossym-journal:symbolicsignals}. \Cref{fig:crossym-journal:symbolicsignals:test} shows an excerpt from a test bench, where inputs \texttt{a} and \texttt{b} are written over the same bus, and therefore the same signal \texttt{in}.
+This effect can be observed most clearly for \gls{rtl} peripherals, which communicate over signals and ports as illustrated in \cref{fig:crossym-journal:symbolicsignals} Fig.~\ref{fig:crossym-journal:symbolicsignals:test} shows an excerpt from a testbench, where inputs \texttt{a} and \texttt{b} are written over the same bus, and therefore the same signal \texttt{in}.
 However, \systemc{} specifies that a signal is only updated if the new and old value differ~\cite{systemc}.
-Therefore, the new and old have to be compared, as shown in \Cref{fig:crossym-journal:symbolicsignals:sysc}.
+Therefore, the new and old have to be compared, as shown in \cref{fig:crossym-journal:symbolicsignals:sysc}.
 Writing \texttt{a} triggers a comparison to the concrete initial value \texttt{c}, and thus paths \texttt{a=c} and \texttt{a!=c}.
 Writing \texttt{b} creates the paths \texttt{a=b} and \texttt{a!=b} for both existing paths, resulting in $4$ paths overall.
 Generally, this number depends on the number of signals, ports, and symbolic inputs.
 For each of these paths, the entire functionality has to be explored.
 This can lead to a drastically higher runtime, in extreme cases going from a few minutes to over \qty{24}{\hour}.
 As a consequence, we split the verification of communication and functionality into separate test cases.
 Special constraints on inputs or outputs can be specified in the test setup itself.
 For the communication, only the post-transaction register state has to be checked.
 For the functionality, symbolic values can be written to, and read from, the registers themselves.